Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: Related Work and Motivations

-Existing systems \cite{or2020resource,wu2021EDL,xie2020elan,wang2021EPS,hwang2021CoDDL,chen2023deepboot} rely on an admin to manually trigger autoscaling.
-As shown in Fig. \ref{fig:Motivation2}a, the new node keeps waiting until the admin decides to scale out and sends a command to initialize and join the cluster.
-This, however, does not work in a decentralized, self-governed edge cluster.
-There is no central admin to send such commands.
-Without it, new nodes are left waiting indefinitely.
-This motivates a shift: \textit{instead of waiting for a command that will never come, new nodes should take the initiative and actively send join requests.} As shown in Fig. \ref{fig:Motivation2}b, the new node actively connects to the cluster scheduler and runs stop-free autoscaling through self-discovery, peer negotiation, and state synchronization.
-Therefore, we need a \textit{cluster monitor} to detect node and link changes, and \textit{peer-negotiation protocols} for flexible scale-in, scale-out, connect-link, and disconnect-link events.
+Prior work \cite{peng2018optimus,qiao2021pollux,chen2023deepboot,zhang2024rubick,ma2019paddlepaddle,zhou2023elasticdl,peng2021dl2,wang2021EPS,wu2021EDL,hwang2021CoDDL,xie2020elan,or2020resource,lian2025universal} has generally relied on a GPU scheduler to make scaling decisions.
+This central scheduler holds full control over all nodes and GPUs, so it can add or remove them in batches at set times.
+In Fig. \ref{fig:Motivation2}a, the admin acts as this scaling scheduler: it sends join commands and authorizes new nodes to participate in the next training round.
+This paradigm, however, does not apply to self-governed clusters.

+In a self-governed cluster, institutions join and leave on their own schedule, and no single party controls the others.
+Thus, a central ``scaling scheduler" would lack the authority to command or batch participating parties, and joins and leaves must be handled locally, one at a time, through peer negotiation.
+As shown in Fig. \ref{fig:Motivation2}b, each node runs a lightweight agent to discover neighbor and link changes, negotiate admission, trigger scaling actions (e.g., connect-link and scale-out), and synchronize training state to the new node.
+Similarly, departures or failures are discovered by neighbors, which then negotiate and execute actions (e.g., disconnect-link, scale-in) to restore training.
+This requires a \textit{cluster monitor} to detect node and link changes, and \textit{peer negotiation protocols} to coordinate scale-in, scale-out, connect-link, and disconnect-link actions.

-To address question A, Section \ref{sec:multi-neighbor-state-replication} mathematically models the shard assignment problem, introduces a polynomial-time algorithm, and analyzes its optimality gap and complexity.
-Then, for question B, Section \ref{sec:cluster-monitor-and-negotiation} presents the cluster monitor and peer negotiation protocols for scale-out, scale-in, connect-link, and disconnect-link.
-Section \ref{system_design} outlines the overall system design, and Section \ref{sec_implementation} provides the experiment results.
+To address QA, Section \ref{sec:multi-neighbor-state-replication} formulates the model sharding and assignment problem, introduces a polynomial-time algorithm, and analyzes its optimality and complexity.
+For QB, Section \ref{sec:cluster-monitor-and-negotiation} presents a cluster monitor and peer negotiation protocols for self-governed scaling.
+Section \ref{system_design} outlines the system design, and Section \ref{sec_implementation} provides experimental results.